 Derrick Estell (Photo: Hot Springs Police Department)

-Cpl.
-McCrary Means says Derrick Estell was captured Thursday.
-He says Estell had apparently broken into an apartment near Columbia Hills Street and Central Avenue while the occupants weren't home and stayed there all afternoon.
+According to Coporal McCrary Means, Derrick Estell was captured by police Thursday around 7:30 p.m.
+He said Estell has apparently broken into an apartment located near Columbia Hills Street and Central Avenue while the occupants were not home and stayed there all afternoon.

 Cpl.
 Means told THV 11 that officers did have to negotiate with Estell , and the SWAT team threw tear gas into the apartment before Estell finally came out.